tsoding/jai-wasm/README.md

 # Simple Jai to WASM Proof-of-Concept

 Jai does not officially support WebAssembly compilation target.
 BUT!
-It allows you to dump LLVM IR via the `llvm_options.output_llvm_ir` flag.
+It allows you to dump [LLVM Bitcode](https://llvm.org/docs/BitCodeFormat.html) via the `Llvm_Options.output_bitcode` flag.
 This Proof-of-Concept demonstrates how to exploit this feature to compile Jai program to WebAssembly.

 ## Quick Start

+The compilation works only on Linux right now, sorry.
+You also need to have [Clang](https://clang.llvm.org/) installed on your machine.

 ```console
 $ jai -version